Applied Calculus Placement Test

 Welcome to the Applied Calculus Placement Test!
 Please read all of the following carefully.

 This placement test is for the Applied Precalculus/Applied Calculus sequence, which is taken primarily by Business majors.
+If you are looking for the placement test for Math 10524 Calculus I, primarily taken by science and engineering majors, please see the Calculus I placement test page.

 MATH 10273/10283 Placement: